Politics and International Relations at UEA

 Applications from students whose first language is not English are welcome.
 We require evidence of proficiency in English (including writing, speaking, listening and reading):

-- IELTS: 6.0 overall with minimum 5.5 in all components
+IELTS: 6.0 overall with minimum 5.5 in each component

 Test dates should be within 2 years of the course start date.